IELTS Speaking Practice Test 3 (Part Wise) - Questions and Topics

 The candidates can listen to this sample conversation of part 3 of the IELTS speaking section.
 This can give them a clear picture of what to expect in the section.
 The reasoning abilities of the speaker are expressed in the audio and this shows how the candidate must answer the questions.

 With the influx of students attempting the IELTS examination, practice is of the essence.
 Without adequate IELTS practice and preparation, securing admission to the candidate’s dream college is near to impossible.
-To help them tackle this challenge, Careers360 has designed a collection of IELTS practice sets ranging from IELTS Reading.
-Listening, Speaking and Writing.
+To help them tackle this challenge, Careers360 has designed a collection of IELTS practice sets such as:

 RECOMMENDED RESOURCES